 What issue/problem does your research address?

-Weight loss is hard to maintain, and many individuals regain lost within a few years.
+Weight loss is hard to maintain, and many individuals regain lost weight within a few years.
 Unfortunately, weight cycling—the process of losing and then regaining weight—is a greater diabetes risk than obesity itself.
-We know that adipose contribute to obesity-related disease risk, but less is understood about the role of adipose immune cells in weight cycling.
+We know that adipose immune cells contribute to obesity-related disease risk, but less is understood about the role of adipose immune cells in weight cycling.

 What was unique about your approach to the research?